uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/signup.html.md

 - sole trader income
 - UK or foreign property income

-If this is the case, the individual must not include either their partner or partnership business details in the sign up service.
+If this is the case, the individual must not include either their partner or partnership business details in the sign-up service.
 Instead, this income will continue to be submitted as part of their self assessment tax return.
 There is no requirement at this time to submit partner or partnership income quarterly to HMRC.

 A user can also get their appointed tax agent (for instance, an accountant or bookkeeper) to sign up on their behalf, with their permission.